lookfwd/archkata/README.md

 Status: proposed
 Context: The architecture needs to be hosted either on dedicated servers or in the cloud.
 The choice of cloud provider affects the cost of the solution and the time of the implementation.
 Decision: The platform of choice is the [Google Cloud Platform](https://cloud.google.com/) (GCP) on the basis of ease of development, security, versatility and price.
 To avoid vendor lock-in, no components that don’t have an AWS-equivalent should be used without explicit permission.
 Consequences: The implementation is expected to scale elastically on demand.
 We can run experiments and develop staging and test environments easily.
 AWS remains a migration option if factors like host dictate it at some point.
+Notably, Google App Engine and BigQuery can _not_ be used because of vendor lock-in concerns.

 #### ADR 2.
 Mobile App Platform
 * Status: Proposed